Early marriages in scripture, from Adam and Eve to Abraham and Sarah :-)

 However, in the passage in Leviticus 18, marriage to unmarried nieces were ok, also to unmarried cousins.

-So, because of the half-sister rule, in early Jewish teaching, when Abraham says Sarah is the daughter of his father, he means daughter (once removed).
+So, because of the half-sister rule, according to Josephus and other commentaries, when Abraham says Sarah is the daughter of his father in Genesis 20:12, he means daughter (once removed).

 Sarah was in fact his half-brother Haran's daughter, Abraham's niece and Lot's sister.

 Haran was Terah's son by an earlier marriage.
 Haran also had another daughter, Milcah, who married Abraham's brother, Nahor.
 Thus the two sisters married their two uncles.
 Kind of cute.

 Nahor and Milcah have a son Bethuel, the father of Rebekah and Laban.
 Bethuel and Isaac are thus cousins, so Rebekah is Isaac's cousin, once removed.
 Marriage is fine.

 Laban, her brother, is the father of Rachel and Leah.